Code-SY/SearchJob/README.md

 This is a project that will get a passing grade!

-Made a project of a single-page web application, built using the Javascript, that displays a Google map of areas of jobs avalible.
-Users can search for jobs and, locations.
+We made a project of a single-page web application, built using the Javascript and APIs that displays a Google map, visibility to job's locations.
+Users can search for jobs and see thelocations.